Rochester getting interim mayor as embattled Warren resigns

-ROCHESTER, N.Y.
-(AP) — Rochester Mayor Lovely Warren prepared to leave office a month early Wednesday after pleading guilty to a misdemeanor campaign finance charge.
+ROCHESTER — Rochester Mayor Lovely Warren said she had “no regrets” as she prepared Wednesday to leave office a month early after pleading guilty to a misdemeanor campaign finance charge.

 The embattled Democrat agreed in October to cut short her second term as part of a deal with prosecutors just as she was scheduled to go on trial.
 She and two assistants were accused by prosecutors of taking steps to evade contribution limits during her 2017 reelection campaign.